 In the summer, this is a museum you pay for.
 But, in the wintertime, this island is FREE to visit and there are many walking routes.

-You can see farmhouses, churches, windmills and even pool and sauna.
+You can see farmhouses, churches, windmills, and even pools and sauna.

 At this time, you won’t be able to enter any of the houses but it’s still amazing to look around.